Skip to Content

 Books are always a great gift.
 (And if you want to avoid giving paper, you can always get them an ebook.)
 One of my favourite book genres adventure memoir.
 If you’re looking for recommendations, check out my list of the best Canadian adventure books or my list of the best adventure books by female authors.

-I’ll also take a minute to plug my book, Backpacking in Southwestern British Columbia.
-It has details for 40 backpacking trips within a few hours of Vancouver.
-I might be biased, but I think it’s an awesome book.
+I’ll also take a minute to plug my books, Backpacking in Southwestern British Columbia and Backpacking on Vancouver Island.
+They each have details for dozens of backpacking trips.
+I might be biased, but I think they are awesome books.

 Plan an Adventure Together